-Even though high-volume surgeons, who perform daily are desirable, overworked doctors can have drastic effects on the surgeon’s surgical outcomes.
+Even though high-volume surgeons who perform daily are desirable, overworked doctors can have drastic effects on the surgeon’s surgical outcomes.
 Doctors require adequate rest, and their stress levels must be monitored.
 Furthermore, a review of research has led us to believe that setting caps on a surgeon’s daily numbers would result in better patient outcomes.

 4. Capped Daily Volume

-While the best bariatric surgeons are typically those who perform high-volume, daily and in the morning, evidence suggests doctors who cap their daily surgical limit are able to consistently perform at their best.
-Operating limited surgeries per day, while still doing it in volume, will lead to better patient outcomes because surgeons can increase rest time and working memory capacity while decreasing stress and fatigue.
+While the best bariatric surgeons are typically those who perform high volume daily and in the morning, evidence suggests doctors who cap their daily surgical limit are able to perform at their best consistently.
+Managed operations per day while still doing it in large numbers will lead to prolonged survival rates because surgeons can increase rest time and working memory capacity while decreasing stress and fatigue.

 Surgeons who are performing dozens of surgeries per week will inevitably struggle with maintaining proper sleep schedules, which is why capping daily operations is imperative.
 Surgeons who get less than 6 hours of sleep per night are likely to exhibit an increased risk of surgical complications.

 One study reports that sleep-deprived physicians were 300% more likely to make fatigue-related medical errors, leading to a patient’s death.
 Clearly, one of the best ways to increase patient outcomes and satisfaction is to have a well-rested surgeon.

 6. Working Memory Capacity

-One study suggests that physicians who work longer hours are more prone to have a reduced working memory capacity or WMC.
-Reduced working memory has been associated with lower recall rates and higher test errors.
-Surgeons who schedule throughout the week should facilitate mental recovery, and therefore, less decrease in WMC.
+One study suggests that physicians working longer hours are more prone to reduced working memory capacity (WMC).
+Sleep deprivation has been associated with impaired judgment, lower recall rates, higher clinical errors, and adverse events.
+Surgeons with heavy weekly work schedules should facilitate mental recovery, and therefore, less decrease in WMC.

 A review of Emergency Medicine Physicians noted that high work-related hours were associated with burnout.
 Burnout can lead to greater depression, higher dissatisfaction, stress, and medical errors.

 Research by the American Society for Bariatric Surgery recently examined how well surgery centers perform.
 Their research showed that hospitals that performed 100 bariatric cases annually played much better than hospitals that performed fewer than 100 cases.
 In fact, 100 cases annually were associated with a lower length of hospital stay, 30-day readmission, morbidity and mortality, and costs.